MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?

 \item \textbf{Human Idea.} Insights from state-of-the-art papers or top-participant solution reports are included.
 Agents can optionally utilize these ideas to refine or inspire their own solutions. \end{itemize}

-\paragraph{Task-Agonistic Starter Code Structure.} Because our primary goal is to focus on method development, we simplify ML experimentation by unifying the code execution pipeline.
-Some competition starter kits originally feature complex or inconsistent file structures, so we refactor each one into a standardized, well-organized format, comparable to common ML research project layouts (Figure~\ref{fig:overview}).\footnote{See a concrete example \href{https://github.com/yunx-z/MLRC-Bench/blob/main/MLAgentBench/benchmarks_base/base-competition/env/main.py}{here}.} The resulting codebase allows users to launch experiments with a single command: \texttt{python main.py --method my\_awesome\_method --phase dev/test}, which applies the specified method to the task and evaluates the result in both development and test phases.
+\paragraph{Task-Agonistic Starter Code Structure.} Because our primary goal is to focus on method development, we simplify ML experimentation by refactoring each competition starter kit into a standardized, well-organized format, comparable to common ML research project layouts (Figure~\ref{fig:overview}).
+The resulting codebase allows users to launch experiments with a single command: \texttt{python main.py --method my\_awesome\_method --phase dev/test}, which applies the specified method to the task and evaluates the result in both development and test phases.
 To ensure a fair comparison and preserve the integrity of evaluations, the repository enforces file permission management: agents may only modify the \texttt{methods/} directory (where the algorithmic logic resides in \texttt{MyMethod.py}), while evaluation scripts remain read-only.
-This setup both promotes methodological innovation and prevents tampering.
 Additionally, files containing held-out test data are invisible to agents during development phase.

 \paragraph{Development and Test Splits.} We prioritize preventing overfitting by providing explicit development and test splits for each competition.
 Agents can choose to refine their implementations based on the development set and then submit their best-performing solution to a hidden test set.
 Wherever possible, we use the original competition test set (via local evaluation or online leaderboard API).
 Otherwise, we partition the existing development data into custom dev and test sets, reproduce the top human solution if available, and evaluate it on our new test split for a valid comparison.